 As we have discussed, Vans Old Skool shoes have a snug design.
 What about other types of Vans?

-All classic styles of Vans shoes (Old Skool, Authentic, Sk8, Era, Slip On) have the same snug design that runs a little bit smaller than normal shoe sizing.
+Most types of classic styles of Vans shoes (Old Skool, Sk8, Era, Slip On) have the same snug design.
 You can judge for yourself by checking out the side-by-side comparison photos I took comparing Vans Old Skool to other Vans shoes.
 Click here to see the men’s photos and click here to see the women’s photos.

 However, some of the more modern types of Vans I found to have a more regular fit (and therefore fit a little bit looser than the Vans Old Skool).
 I want to specifically point out the sizing of Vans UltraRange EXO, which in some ways is a modern take on the Vans Old Skool.
 Here I am wearing mine: